SunnysideAaron/wetesa-1/docs/Decision Records/Architecture/ADR-1002 Mircro-services.md

 ## Decision

-We will **not** implement micro-services until we are forced to in order to meet scale.
+We will **not** implement micro-services until we are forced to in order to meet scale or break up team responsibilities.
+If the only reason is team responsibilities then consider the creation of external packages.

 When we implement micro-services we will first find a set of guidelines to follow. (perhaps a book) we will research the cons of those guidelines as well.